stashed/docs/docs/addons/etcd/tls/index.md

 - `.spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the respective AppBinding of the Etcd database.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.
-- In `spec.runtimeSettings.Container.securityContext` we have specified root user and root group.
-We need to access the data dir of our Etcd cluster in order to restore the backed up data.
-For that, the restoresession job needs either the root access or the same user access as Etcd database pods.
-You can specify any of the two user.
+- The restore Job need access to the respective volume of the Etcd database.
+As a result, we have to run the restore Job as the same user as the Etcd database or as root user.
+Here, we are running the restore Job as root user using `spec.runtimeSettings.Container.securityContext` section.

 Let's create the `RestoreSession` object object we have shown above,